kojix2/ruby-umappp/README.md

 ## License

-* As for the code I wrote, it is  BSD 2-clause (or MIT).
+* As for the code I wrote, it is  BSD 2-Clause (or MIT).
+* The license of Umappp for C++ by Aaron Lun is BSD 2-CThe license of Umappp for C++ by Aaron Lun is BSD-2.lause.
 * For other codes, please check on your own.
 (There are many dependencies)